 Research on the Intersection: -

-A systematic quantitative literature review explored the research landscape at the intersection of food literacy and sustainability (McManus et al., 2025) The review analysed articles that made explicit links between these two concepts and examined methodologies, research areas, and the level of integration (McManus et al., 2025).
+A systematic quantitative literature review explored the research landscape at the intersection of food literacy and sustainability .
+The review analysed articles that made explicit links between these two concepts and examined methodologies, research areas, and the level of integration .
 The review’s conclusion showed that the majority of the included articles only briefly mentioned sustainable food literacy with a lesser percentage of them concentrating on its exclusively.
 This suggests that while the connection is being acknowledged, it is not yet a central focus of much food literacy research.
 The review also found that research in this area has grown exponentially in recent years, indicating an increasing interest.
-However, the geographical distribution of the research was uneven, with a significant under-representation of studies from African, South American, Antarctic, Southeast Asian, and Central Asian nations (McManus et al., 2025).
-This highlights a need for more diverse and globally representative research to understand the nuances of sustainable food literacy in different contexts (McManus et al., 2025).The review identified various research topics within sustainable food literacy, including ecological footprint, food waste, and urban agriculture.
+However, the geographical distribution of the research was uneven, with a significant under-representation of studies from African, South American, Antarctic, Southeast Asian, and Central Asian nations .
+This highlights a need for more diverse and globally representative research to understand the nuances of sustainable food literacy in different contexts .The review identified various research topics within sustainable food literacy, including ecological footprint, food waste, and urban agriculture.
 For instance, the concept of ecological footprint was mostly mentioned in passing, highlighting that food literacy competency can provide knowledge about food miles and their environmental impacts.
 The role of urban agriculture in developing food literacy through knowledge of food production processes and potentially encouraging the purchase of sustainable foods was also discussed (McManus et al., 2025).

-The review concluded that while the current conceptualizations of sustainable food literacy are developing, they are still incomplete, partly due to the prevalence of minor links in the literature and the concentration of research in developed countries (McManus et al., 2025).
+The review concluded that while the current conceptualizations of sustainable food literacy are developing, they are still incomplete, partly due to the prevalence of minor links in the literature and the concentration of research in developed countries.
 There is a need for further research to more comprehensively integrate sustainability principles into food literacy frameworks and interventions.
-The study suggests that existing frameworks, can be used in conjunction with the findings of the review to guide future research in this critical area (McManus et al., 2025).
+The study suggests that existing frameworks, can be used in conjunction with the findings of the review to guide future research in this critical area

 The examined paper’s absence of a compelling case of sustainable food literacy and also suggests a need for more explicit efforts to promote its importance in education, campaigns, and research.
-Furthermore, it was discovered that there were little connections between sustainable food literacy and the Sustainable Development Goals (SDGs), indicating an opportunity to better align food literacy initiatives with broader global sustainability agendas (McManus et al., 2025).(Adina Coman & Mircea Chereches, 2024)
+Furthermore, it was discovered that there were little connections between sustainable food literacy and the Sustainable Development Goals (SDGs), indicating an opportunity to better align food literacy initiatives with broader global sustainability agendas (McManus et al., 2025; Adina Coman & Mircea Chereches, 2024)

 The sources describe a variety of educational interventions aimed at improving food literacy across different populations and settings.
 These interventions utilize diverse approaches and target various components of food literacy.
 Here's an overview of the types of educational interventions highlighted: